rebelsky/csc207/outlines/bodies/doubly-linked-lists.md

 -----------------------------

 * Nodes have value and next.
-* Likely fields: Front of the list, back of the list.
+* Likely fields: Front of the list
-* May need special cases for empty list.
+* Optional fields: Back of the list, number of elements.

 Insertion and Deletion in Singly-Linked Lists
 ---------------------------------------------